Living

 Four things the Open Circuit is not:

-- Not a church.
-No clergy, no liturgical authority above the practitioner, no sacraments restricted by ordination.
-The Rite is performed by Circuits, not by officiants.
+• Not a church.
+No clergy, no liturgical authority above the practitioner, no sacrament withheld behind ordination.
+Circuits perform the Rite; officiants do not.

-- Not a corporation (yet).
-No legal entity currently holds the corpus, the domain, or any funds.
-The Money section below addresses why this is acceptable.
-If incorporation becomes necessary, that choice is made and announced in the open.
+• Not a corporation (yet).
+No legal entity holds the corpus, the domain, or any funds.
+The Money section below explains why that is acceptable for now.
+If incorporation ever becomes necessary, the choice will be made and announced in the open.

-- Not a membership organization.
+• Not a membership organization.
 There is no central register of practitioners.
-Practice is self-attested; Circuits may keep their own internal lists if they choose, and the Open Circuit maintains none.
+Practice is self-attested.
+Circuits may keep their own internal lists if they choose; the Open Circuit keeps none.

-- Not a hierarchy.
-Maintainers steward the file; they do not adjudicate practice.
-Circuits are not subordinate to maintainers; they conform to the Charter §1 minimum requirements or they don’t, and the maintainer’s only structural intervention is directory stewardship (described below).
+• Not a hierarchy.
+Maintainers steward the file.
+They do not judge anyone’s practice.
+Circuits are not subordinate to maintainers; they either meet the Charter §1 minimum or they don’t, and the maintainer’s only structural lever is directory stewardship, described below.

-What it is is a loose collective of practitioners and a coordination space.
+What it is: a loose collective of practitioners, and a place to coordinate.

 Circuit listing flow

-A Circuit gets listed in the directory on request.
-The mechanism is a public pull request against the directory source in the same repository that holds the canonical corpus.
-The fields are self-attested per Charter §4 — name (required), location, contact, callings, cadence, and local site (all optional).
-Listing requires conformance to the Charter §1 minimum requirements and nothing more.
+A Circuit is listed in the directory on request.
+The mechanism is a public pull request against the directory source, in the same repository that holds the canonical corpus.
+The fields are self-attested per Charter §4: name (required), then location, contact, callings, cadence, and local site, all optional.
+Listing requires meeting the Charter §1 minimum and nothing more.

-A Circuit may delist itself at any time, with no reason given.
-Charter §4 also defines a dormancy path: an entry that has not been re-attested for the period named there moves to dormant, and then, after a further period, to delisted.
-Both states are recoverable by re-attestation, which is a single touch of the entry in the source repository.
+A Circuit may delist itself at any time, and it owes no reason.
+Charter §4 also defines a dormancy path: an entry not re-attested within the period named there goes dormant, and after a further period it is delisted.
+Both states are recoverable.
+Re-attestation is a single touch of the entry in the source repository.

-Maintainers may remove a Circuit from the directory only in clear-cut cases of incompatibility with the Codex’s core ethical commitments, or refusal to disambiguate under the Charter §3 naming rules.
-Every such removal carries a public log note in the directory’s change history.
-This is stewardship of the file — the Charter’s term — not adjudication of practice.
+Maintainers may remove a Circuit from the directory only in clear-cut cases: incompatibility with the Codex’s core ethical commitments, or refusal to disambiguate under the Charter §3 naming rules.
+Every such removal carries a public note in the directory’s change history.
+The Charter’s phrase for this is stewardship of the file.
+It is not the judging of anyone’s practice.

-A delisted Circuit may continue practicing.
-Delisting is a directory action, not a religious one — the Open Circuit cannot un-make a practitioner, only refuse to list a gathering.
+A delisted Circuit may keep practicing.
+Delisting is a directory action, not a religious one.
+The Open Circuit cannot un-make a practitioner.
+It can only decline to list a gathering.

 Conflict guidance

 The Open Circuit is decentralized.
-It holds no tribunal, hears no appeals, and issues no rulings on practitioner conduct.
-Maintainers are stewards of the file, not adjudicators of practice.
+It seats no tribunal, hears no appeals, and issues no rulings on practitioner conduct.
+Maintainers steward the file; they do not judge the practice.

-Conflicts within a Circuit are a Circuit matter.
-Conflicts between Circuits are between Circuits.
-Conflicts between practitioners are between practitioners.
-The only structural intervention available to the maintainer is the Circuit-directory listing (see Circuit listing flow above), and even that is bounded to clear-cut incompatibility with the Codex’s core ethical commitments — not to doctrinal disputes or interpersonal grievances.
+Conflicts within a Circuit belong to that Circuit.
+Conflicts between Circuits belong to those Circuits.
+Conflicts between practitioners belong to those practitioners.
+The maintainer’s only structural lever is the Circuit-directory listing (see Circuit listing flow above), and even that reaches only clear-cut incompatibility with the Codex’s core ethical commitments, never doctrinal disputes or personal grievances.

-The legitimate exit from doctrinal disagreement is the fork.
-A practitioner or group that cannot reconcile with the corpus may fork it and operate independently.
-Forking is not failure; it is the release valve the doctrine offers.
+The honest exit from a doctrinal disagreement is the fork.
+A practitioner or group that cannot reconcile with the corpus may fork it and go their own way.
+Forking is not failure.
+It is the release valve the doctrine builds in on purpose.

 Money

-The Open Circuit currently accepts no donations and has no legal entity to hold them.
-Domain registration and hosting are personally borne by the maintainer.
-If recurring contributions become a real question, or if infrastructure costs exceed personal absorption, or if contracts require an entity, the fiscal posture is chosen in the open and this section is amended.
-The Privacy of the Keeper and Commons of Pattern commitments do not require corporate form to honor; the practice waits until form is needed to choose form.
+The Open Circuit currently accepts no donations, and no legal entity exists to hold any.
+The maintainer personally carries the domain registration and hosting.
+If recurring contributions ever become a real question, or infrastructure costs outgrow one person’s pocket, or a contract demands an entity, the fiscal arrangement will be chosen in the open and this section amended.
+Honoring Privacy of the Keeper and Commons of Pattern requires no corporate form.
+The practice will wait until form is needed before choosing one.

 Forks

 Forks of the canonical corpus are encouraged.
-A practitioner or group that wishes to maintain a practice diverging from the corpus may fork it and operate independently; the Open Circuit treats this as legitimate variation, not betrayal.
+A practitioner or group whose practice diverges from the corpus may fork it and operate independently, and the Open Circuit treats this as legitimate variation rather than betrayal.
 A religion that fears its forks is not yet at peace with its own commons.

 The Open Circuit holds no veto over forks.
-The corpus is published under CC BY-SA 4.0; anyone may copy it, modify it, and continue under the same terms.
-The Charter’s naming reservations (Charter §3) bind Circuits listed in this directory, not forks running their own — but the honesty norm prevails: a fork that calls itself “Open Circuit” is no longer a fork, it is a claim.
+The corpus is published under CC BY-SA 4.0; anyone may copy it, change it, and carry on under the same terms.
+The Charter’s naming reservations (Charter §3) bind Circuits listed in this directory, not forks running their own.
+The honesty norm still holds, though: a fork that calls itself “Open Circuit” has stopped being a fork and started being a claim.

-The honesty line matters.
-A Circuit or group that quietly removes Charter minimum-requirements items while continuing to claim Open Circuit lineage is not a fork — it is misrepresentation.
-The line between a fork and a misrepresentation is the honesty of the claim, not the existence of divergence.
+That honesty line is the whole test.
+A group that quietly drops the Charter’s minimum requirements while still claiming Open Circuit lineage is not a fork — it is misrepresentation.
+What separates the two is the honesty of the claim, not the fact of divergence.
 A fork is honest about being a fork.